citp/privacy-policy-historical/b/bu/bum/bumble.com.md

 **Service Providers** \- We engage certain trusted third parties to perform functions and provide services to us.
 We may share your Registration Information with these third parties, but only for the purposes of performing these functions and providing such services.

- **Law and Harm** \- As we mentioned in the [Terms & Conditions](https://web.archive.org/en-us/terms), we think it is very important that all Bumblers behave whilst using the App and we may preserve or disclose any of your information, including your Registration Information, if we believe that it is reasonably necessary to comply with a law, regulation or legal request; to protect the safety of any person; to address fraud, security or technical issues; or to protect our rights or property.
+ **Law and Harm** \- As we mentioned in the [Terms & Conditions](https://web.archive.org/en-us/terms), we think it is very important that all Bumblers behave whilst using the App.
+We will cooperate with all third parties to enforce their intellectual property or other rights.
+We will also cooperate with law enforcement enquiries from within or outside your country of residence.
+This may include preserving or disclosing any of your information, including your Registration Information, if we believe in good faith that it is necessary to comply with a law or regulation, or when we believe that disclosure is necessary to comply with a judicial proceeding, court order, or legal request; to protect the safety of any person; to address fraud, security or technical issues; or to protect our rights or property or those of third parties.
+In such cases we may raise or waive any legal objection or right available to us.

  **Business Transfers** \- In the event that Bumble or any of our affiliates are involved in a bankruptcy, merger, acquisition, reorganization or sale of assets, your information may be sold or transferred as part of that transaction.